 - either of you has in the past lived within the parish

 - either of you has been a regular worshipper here for six months or more

-- the parents of either of you were married here
+- the parents or grandparents of either of you were married here

 People who have previously been married can have further marriages solemnised in church, but there is a further careful process to decide whether or not this would be the right thing.
 Do please contact us; we are more than happy to answer any queries you may have!

 Does the Church have resources to help with wedding planning?